IvoBrink/RACDH/README.md

+# Probing for Knowledge Attribution in Large Language Models
-# RACDH: Real-time Attribution Classification to Detect Hallucinations.
+## RACDH: Real-time Attribution Classification to Detect Hallucinations.

 This repo implements a lightweight, probing-based framework to detect where large language models source their generated content: from the prompt context or from internal weights.
 It combines self-supervised data generation, hidden-state classifiers, and attribution-driven hallucination signals.